 It is important to note that Form 1099-NEC is not a replacement for 1099-MISC.
 Form 1099-NEC is just replacing the use of 1099-MISC for reporting independent contractor payments.

-According to IRS, any combination of the following four conditions qualify as reportable non-employee compensation:
+According to the IRS, any combination of the following four conditions qualifies as reportable non-employee compensation:

 - Payments made to someone who is not your employee.